-23.1.3.1.3.7.1 The nominal displacement sensitivity within the half course sector at the ILS reference datum shall be 0.00145 DDM/m (0.00044 DDM/ft) except that for Category I localizers, where the specified nominal displacement sensitivity cannot be met, the displacement sensitivity shall be adjusted as near as possible to that value.
+The nominal displacement sensitivity within the half course sector shall be the equivalent of at the ILS reference datum shallbe-0.00145 DDM/m (0.00044 DDM/ft) at the ILS reference datum except that for Facility Performance Category I localizers, where the specified nominal displacement sensitivity cannot be met, the displacement sensitivity shall be adjusted as near as possible to that value.
 For Facility Performance Category I localizer on runway codes 1 and 2, the nominal displacement sensitivity shall be achieved at the ILS Point "B".
-The maximum course sector angle shall not exceed 6 degrees.
+The maximum course sector angle shall not exceed 6 six degrees.